pistack/comp_hw/HW1/bin/README.md

-hw1 executation would be located here.
+hw1 executable file would be located here.